Questions & Answers

 Loaves & Fishes provides Client Choice shopping which enables our clients to choose items their families like while providing a grocery store experience.
 Clients choose a specified number of items from each food category based on family size (proteins, grains, vegetables, fruits, etc…) enough groceries to prepare a week’s worth of meals.
 Client Choice gives clients control over the foods they choose rather than receiving prebagged groceries.
 Choosing what they know their families will eat cuts down on waste and provides dignity to the client.
 The food categories and quantities were determined by a Registered Dietitian.

-Groceries include nonperishable food such as cereal, canned vegetables and fruit, pastas and 100% juice; perishable items such as fresh meat, eggs, cheese, and yogurt; and personal care items including toothbrushes, soap, and toilet paper.
+Groceries include nonperishable food such as cereal, canned vegetables and fruit, pastas and 100% juice; perishable items such as fresh meat and produce, eggs, cheese, and yogurt; and personal care items including toothbrushes, soap, and toilet paper.

 - How often can someone visit Loaves & Fishes?